boluok/MobilePOS/README.md

 ### Connecting from your own application

-To initiate payment with card from your own app at the point of transaction call on Thames with the amount
+To initiate payment with card from your own app at the point of transaction call on Thames with the amount and transactionReference, transactionRef must be 12 digit and alphanumeric

 NOTE: If amount is not passed the user will be given the option to enter their own amount
 ```
 val intent = Intent("com.thames.pos.CardPayment")
             intent.putExtra("amount","200")
-            intent.putExtra("transactionRef","ewomw02303dd3")
+            intent.putExtra("transactionRef","ewomw02303dd")
             startActivityForResult( intent,CARD_PAYMENT_RESULT_CODE);
 ```